google/fonts/ProjectChecklist.md

 The copyright notice on line 1 of the OFL.txt **MUST** match the copyright notice inside each font file.

-Typically this notice does **not** have a Reserved Font Name at the end, or if it does, the name declared is not used anywhere else in the project.
+Typically this notice does **not** have a Reserved Font Name (RFN) at the end, or if it does, the name declared is not used anywhere else in the project.

 Since the copyright authors can change over time, such as when another author contributes to the project, write the notice for the "Acme" family as